-One of the most historic landmarks on Amelia Island is the Amelia Island lighthouse, perched high on a bluff above Egans Creek.
-If you’d like to see Florida’s oldest lighthouse, then book a tour to visit the grounds of Amelia Island’s lighthouse in Fernandina Beach, Florida, built in 1839.
-Lighthouse tours can be arranged through the Fernandina Beach Recreation Center located on Atlantic Avenue in Fernandina, call (904) 277-7350.
-(Also watch Florida Fine Living Media’s Amelia Island Lighthouse video below…)
+One of the most historic landmarks in Fernandina Beach, Florida is the Amelia Island lighthouse, perched high on a bluff above Egans Creek.
+If you’d like to see Florida’s oldest lighthouse, book a tour to visit the grounds of Amelia Island’s lighthouse built between 1838 to 1839.

-BUILT DURING THE “TERRITORIAL PERIOD”
+BUILT DURING “TERRITORIAL PERIOD”

 The lighthouse is also one of only two remaining lighthouses in the state designed by Winslow Lewis, the American lighthouse builder.
-The lighthouse itself is located on a 60-foot bluff (i.e. 60 feet above sea level) overlooking marshland grasses and Egans Creek.
+The Amelia Island Lighthouse is located on a 60-foot bluff (i.e. 60 feet above sea level), overlooking the marsh and Egans Creek.

-With long family history of lighthouse keeping, the tour guide, Ms. Helen, is of the O’Hagan lighthouse keeper family – both her father (Thomas John O’Hagan) and grandfather (Thomas Patrick O’Hagan), were Amelia Island lighthouse keepers for half a century, from 1905 through 1954.
+With long family history of lighthouse keeping, the tour guide, Ms. Helen, is of the O’Hagan lighthouse keeper family.
+Both her father (Thomas John O’Hagan) and grandfather (Thomas Patrick O’Hagan) were Amelia Island lighthouse keepers for half a century, from 1905 through 1954.
 Hear Ms. Helen recall memories of her childhood on the lighthouse property and the interesting history of the lighthouse.
-Visitors can walk the lighthouse grounds, get some great photos and video of this historic landmark, and step inside the bottom of the lighthouse.
+Visitors can walk the lighthouse grounds, get some great photos of this historic landmark, and step inside the bottom of the lighthouse.
 However, note that climbing the lighthouse staircase to the top is not permitted.

-MORE FACTS ABOUT THE AMELIA ISLAND LIGHTHOUSE
+MORE ABOUT AMELIA ISLAND LIGHTHOUSE

-The lighthouse is constructed of brick – a “double-walled tower — a cone within a cone — with metal cupola” and stands 67 feet tall.
+The lighthouse is constructed of brick (a “double-walled tower — a cone within a cone), with metal cupola” and stands 67 feet tall.
 This brick lighthouse actually was first built in 1820 on neighboring Cumberland Island, Georgia, across the channel from Fernandina Beach, and was known as the Cumberland tower.
 Nature shifted the channel southward, and as a result, the navigational usefulness of the tower on Cumberland became obsolete.

 For those not mariners and unfamiliar with lighthouses, each tower within a coastal region has its own unique signature – different exterior paint design as well as its pattern of light flashes.
 Historically, lighthouses guided those at sea, helping mariners get their bearings and identify the towns they neared, in good weather or bad.
 Today, however, boaters and fishermen rely more on GPS technology installed in modern vessels for navigation.